Draggie306/CheatSheets/A level/source/Computer Science.md

 ![enter image description here](https://journaldev.nyc3.digitaloceanspaces.com/2019/07/MergeSort.png)

-THe merge sort involves repeatedly splitting unsorted array into *n* sublists.
+The merge sort involves repeatedly splitting unsorted array into *n* sublists.

 The sublists are then merged to make a sorted list!